 Understanding the Difference Between Sexual Misconduct, Sexual Harassment, and Sexual Assault

-If you look at Google Trends to see the recent history of the term “sexual harassment,” you can see that this phrase started being searched at a much higher rate right around October of 2017.
+If you look at Google Trends to see the recent history of the term “sexual harassment,” you can see that this phrase started being searched at a much higher rate about three and half years ago.
 This is no coincidence.
-October 2017 marks the beginning of what has become a revolution against sexual harassment in the workplace.
+October of 2017 marked the beginning of what has become a revolution against sexual harassment in the workplace.
 Before the end of that month, over eighty women had made accusations of sexual harassment against media mogul Harvey Weinstein.
 Allegations against other high-profile individuals quickly followed.
 Since then, many more women who had silently endured sexual harassment have come forward to report the behavior.
 Throughout this increased media attention, there has been a great deal of confusion and misinformation about terms like sexual harassment, sexual misconduct, and sexual assault.

 Minor isolated incidents are not generally considered sexual harassment.
 In order for sexual harassment to be actionable in the eyes of the law, the behavior must have “affected a term, condition, or privilege of employment in that it was sufficiently severe or pervasive to alter the condition of the victim's employment and create an abusive working environment".